TheHaff/emerald-plant-tracker/README.md

 ## 🧪 Using the Nutrient Calculator

-The built-in nutrient calculator is one of Growlogger's most powerful features:
+The built-in nutrient calculator is one of Emerald Plant Tracker's most powerful features:

 ### **Supported Nutrient Brands**